verana-labs/verana.io-website/institutional/archive/notaries.md

 - If the credential is active (not revoked), the power is valid: no further manual checks are needed.
 - Banks and other verifiers can **periodically check credential revocation status automatically**, eliminating repetitive phone calls to notaries.

+> uxpilot ai: add an illustration here

+### Privacy Preserving Business models

-> Note: If the **Colegio Nacional del Notariado Mexicano** decides, economic models can be activated so that those verifying powers of attorney (the verifiers, including banks, telecom providers...) make a small micropayment for each verification.
+Economic models can be activated so that those verifying powers of attorney (the verifiers, including banks, telecom providers...) make a small micropayment for each verification.
 This way, all participants in the ecosystem receive their corresponding commission.

 ## Conclusion: Saving Time, Reducing Costs